ysabri/GitDrive/docs/index.rst

 Dev-Build
 ---------
-The start script is the one responsible this and has four steps.
+The start script is the one responsible this and has three steps.
 The first one is just cleaning the build directory.
 The second step transpiles the app from TypeScript to javascript into the build directory.
-The third runs the linter, based on the rules in tsconfig.json_.
-The fourth and last, actually launches the app using webpack from the build/main and build/renderer directories
+The third and last, actually launches the app using webpack from the build/main and build/renderer directories.

 Production-Build
 ----------------